tmgleitsmann/Search/foundations/AtlasSearch/17-flexible-querying-index-intersection/README.md

 ### ***QUESTION***: How do you think this result set changes if we analyzed with the `keyword` analyzer rather than the `standard`?

-Revisit the index and modify the definition to analyze the title field with `keyword`.
+Revisit the index and modify the definition to analyze the `title` field with `lucene.keyword` as shown below.
 When running the same aggregation your result set should change to this:

 ```json
 {